Pediatric nursing: Pediatric nurse practitioners

-Pediatric nurse practitioner must attend school for at least two years after earning a bachelor's degree, pass an examination, and apply to their state board of nursing.
+A Pediatric nurse practitioner must attend school for at least two years after earning a bachelor's degree, pass an examination, and apply to their state board of nursing.

 Psychiatric Nursing

 Some pediatric nurses can choose to return to school for their masters in psychiatric nursing.
 Pediatric psychiatric nurses are responsible for caring for children and adolescents with psychiatric problems.